Harlan Coben's Shelter

-Harlan Coben's Shelter is an American mystery drama television series starring Jaden Michael, Constance Zimmer, Abby Corrigan, and Adrian Greensmith.
+Harlan Coben's Shelter, or simply Shelter, is an American mystery drama television series starring Jaden Michael, Constance Zimmer, Abby Corrigan, and Adrian Greensmith.
 It is based on the 2011 young adult novel Shelter by Harlan Coben.
 The series was released on Amazon Prime Video on August 18, 2023.
 In November 2023, the series was canceled after one season.

 Synopsis

 After his father's sudden death, Mickey Bolitar starts a new life in Kasselton, New Jersey, where he becomes entangled in the mysterious disappearance of Ashley Kent, a student at his school, leading him to discover a dark underworld in the quiet suburban community.